-Davis experienced living in America, his resultant anger, and the lovers and others who were often on the receiving This is not the first film about Miles
+Davis experienced living in America, his resultant anger, and the lovers and others who were often on the receiving end of this rage.

-Davis, nor is it likely to be the last.
-Don Cheadle's 2015 biopic Miles Ahead was more salacious: Murray Lerner's 2004 Miles Electric: A Different Kind of Blue went deeper into the music.
+This is not the first film about Miles Davis, nor is it likely to be the last.
+Don Cheadle's 2015 biopic Miles Ahead was more salacious; Murray Lerner's 2004 Miles Electric: A Different Kind of Blue went deeper into the music.
 But for a primer on who Miles was, what he did and why he matters, Stanley Nelson's documentary will be hard to beat.
+Nick Bollinger